how-to-firebase/full-stack-firebase/cloud-firestore/walk-through.md

 Firestore collections can be easily paginated with a cursor.

 In this case our collection is named "uploads".
-We're also filtering by the environment attribute, which is the string "development" in this example.
+And we're also filtering by the environment attribute, which is the string "development" in this example.

 Filtering on the environment attribute enables us to host multiple versions of this application on a single Firebase project.
 So in addition to a development environment we have a test environment and a production environment.